 Stage Help Hinder Brian is a preschooler.
-He is working at the water tab the boats are chasing one another.
-He makes one bo you did Brian.
-Now we have a big mess to clean up," bat leap out of the water, whicl - Stage Help Hinder Paulo is an exuberant toddler who enjoys his child ca right to dramatic play and begins playing with the ba you didn't kiss me goodbye.
-Aren't you going to miss by dolls.
-"Paulo," his mother s Stage Help Hinder Yessica is three months old and is now able to make is feeding her while she is talking on the telephone. because she is looking away as she is feeding her. - - Stage Help Hinder Frieda is working in the writing center of her prescho "FRIDA".
+He is working at the water table.
+The tea the boats are chasing one another.
+He makes one boat leap ou you did Brian.
+Now we have a big mess to clean up," his teache t of the water, which splashes - Stage Help Hinder Paulo is an exuberant toddler who enjoys his child care program right to dramatic play and begins playing with the baby dolls. " you didn't kiss me goodbye.
+Aren't you going to miss your mon Paulo," his mother says in an a Stage Help Hinder Yessica is three months old and is now able to make steady eye is feeding her while she is talking on the telephone.
+Yessica car because she is looking away as she is feeding her. - - Stage Help Hinder Frieda is working in the writing center of her preschool classroo "FRIDA".
 She shows her teacher.
-Her teacher respon getting better at your letters everyday.'
-Her teacher nds, "I like your work Frieda.
+Her teacher responds, "I like getting better at your letters everyday.'
+Her teacher does not m your work Frieda.
 I can tell yo Stage Help Hinder David's toddler class is transitioning to go outside.
-"V go outside; he wants to continue playing with playdo to.
-Finally, she takes his hand and brings him to his c ugh.
-He does not move towar d the doo r when his teacher asks him
+"Who wants go outside; he wants to continue playing with playdough.
+He de - to.
+Finally, she takes his hand and brings him to his cubby to retrieve his coat.
+David begins to cry and stomp his feet.